top of page

 what's inside

-C++ has a reputation for throwing errors where you least expect them.
-That's why engineers approach it cautiously—avoiding certain constructs, fearing undefined behavior, battling with infrastructure.
-This course shifts you from caution mode to control mode.
-You'll understand not just the code, but what's under the hood: memory, compilation, optimization, concurrency, and working with large codebases.
+C++ has a reputation for throwing errors exactly where you least expect them.
+Engineers have learned to be cautious around it — avoiding certain constructs, fearing undefined behavior, and wrestling with infrastructure.
+This course shifts you from a mindset of caution to one of control.
+You'll come to understand not just the code, but everything beneath it — memory, compilation, optimization, multithreading, and working with large libraries.

-You'll go through the complete C++ development cycle and build production-grade infrastructure solutions.
-As a result, you will have a portfolio of C++ projects that you can use for job applications and continue developing further.
+Throughout the course, you'll go through the complete C++ development cycle and build production-grade infrastructure solutions.
+You'll finish with a portfolio of C++ projects you can use when applying for jobs — and continue growing from there.

-*According to Djinni, C++ candidates face fewer challenges finding jobs, and the rise of miltech projects has significantly increased demand for embedded specialists.
+According to Djinni data, C++ candidates face fewer difficulties in the job market, and the growth of miltech projects is significantly driving demand for embedded specialists.
 Despite its complexity, C++ remains one of the strongest entry points into low-level programming.

 • C++ Ecosystem.
 Code lifecycle from source file to machine execution